kuvaus/LlamaGPTJ-chat/README.md

 The LLaMA models are quite large: the 7B parameter versions are around 4.2 Gb and 13B parameter 8.2 Gb each.
 The chat program stores the model in RAM on runtime so you need enough memory to run.
 You can get more details on LLaMA models from the [whitepaper](https://arxiv.org/abs/2302.13971) or META AI [website](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/).

 ### MPT model
-You need to download a MPT model first.
+You can also download and use an MPT model instead.
 Here are direct links to MPT-7B models:
 >- MPT-7B base model pre-trained by Mosaic ML: [ggml-mpt-7b-base.bin](https://gpt4all.io/models/ggml-mpt-7b-base.bin)
 >- MPT-7B instruct model trained by Mosaic ML: [ggml-mpt-7b-instruct.bin](https://gpt4all.io/models/ggml-mpt-7b-instruct.bin)
 >- Non-commercial MPT chat model  trained by Mosaic ML: [ggml-mpt-7b-chat.bin](https://gpt4all.io/models/ggml-mpt-7b-chat.bin)